No Dealing Desk

 When you trade with a standard Dealing Desk, you may not know where the prices are coming from or if they actually reflect prices in the broader market.
 FXCM's deep and diverse pool of liquidity providers helps to ensure that NDD prices are reliable - not set by a single provider - and that they do reflect the broader forex market.
 Also, through competition, the NDD model ensures that prices are market-driven and fair.
 FXCM rewards liquidity providers with order flow when they provide the best bid or ask prices.
 The more advantageous their prices are the more order flow the liquidity provider will receive.
 The less advantageous, the less order flow they will receive.
 This efficient selection method keeps a single liquidity provider from adversely affecting your price.

-Execution Disclaimer: When trading Forex on both FXCM's Dealing Desk and No Dealing Desk (NDD) execution models, FXCM is the final counterparty to these transactions.
-In both execution models FXCM aggregates the bid and ask prices from a pool of liquidity providers.
-With NDD execution, the quotes that are displayed on FXCM's platforms are the best available direct bid and ask quotes received from liquidity provides.
+Execution Disclaimer: Under FXCM's No Dealing Desk (NDD) execution model, FXCM is the final counterparty to all transactions.
+The quotes that are displayed on FXCM's platforms are the best available direct bid and ask quotes received from liquidity providers.
 In some circumstances, depending on account type, a markup will be added to the spread.
-Aside from the spread between bid and ask prices, with NDD execution, the only trading cost is a fixed lot-based commission applied by FXCM at both the open and close of the trade.
-On the Dealing Desk execution model FXCM can act as the dealer on some or all currency pairs.
-There are also back up liquidity providers that fill in whenever FXCM does not act as the dealer.
-Please note that FXCM's Dealing Desk employs fewer liquidity providers than the No Dealing Desk execution option.
+Aside from the spread between bid and ask prices, the only trading cost is a fixed lot-based commission applied by FXCM at both the open and close of the trade.

 For more information, see our Execution Risks.
 Please note that contractual relationships with liquidity providers are consolidated through the firm's U.S. affiliate, Forex Capital Markets, LLC.
 Forex Capital Markets, LLC maintains agreements with multiple price providers and in turn provides technology and pricing to the group affiliate entities.